tldr-pages/tldr/pages/common/jetifier.md

 # jetifier

-> The Jetifier AndroidX transition tool in npm format, with a react-native compatible style.
+> Jetifier AndroidX transition tool in npm format, with a react-native compatible style.
 > More information: <https://github.com/mikehardy/jetifier>.

-- Migrate project dependencies to AndroidX format:
+- Migrate project dependencies to the AndroidX format:

 `jetifier`

-- Migrate project dependencies from AndroidX format:
+- Migrate project dependencies from the AndroidX format:

 `jetifier reverse`